tanteckfang/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the edit operation works:

 ![EditSequenceDiagram](images/EditSequenceDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for FindCourseCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 The following activity diagram sheds more light on how exactly the chain of edit operations work: